samuelkerstell/project5-react/README.md

 ### Responsiveness Testing
-Full testing was performed on the following devices:
+Responsiveness testing was performed on the following devices:
 * PC:
   * Desktop PC
 * Laptop: